EmilioAtZoi/StateManagementPoC/README.md

 **State Structure:**

-- Maintain a centralized store for BLE states, device states, and cloud states.
+- Maintain a centralized store for BLE states.
 - Use timestamps to track the last update for each state.

 **Queue System:**